openstack-archive/sahara/doc/source/devref/image-gen.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may find that you wish to store state in one place in the specification
 for use in another.
-In this case, you can use this validator to
+In this case, you can use this validator to set an
+argument for future use.

 ::